fclaerho/ansible-role-syskit/README.md

-**Syskit** (System Integration Kit) is an Ansible role for integrating your services and tools by configuring system specific concerns such as users, service management, logging and various networking aspects.
+**Syskit** — System Integration Kit — is an Ansible role for integrating your services and tools by configuring system specific concerns such as users, service management, logging and various networking aspects.

 You can use this role from a **playbook**, by adding its ID to the `requirements.{txt,yml}` file,